 Write on the board, “What is philanthropy?”
-Ask students to say the word.
+Ask learners to say the word.
 Break it down into three chunks: phil-an-thropy.
-Assign a chunk to each third of the classroom, and point to the student groups to have them say their chunk of the word in order.
+Assign a chunk to each third of the group, and point to the groups to have them say their chunk of the word in order.
 Have fun saying it in the correct order and mixed up order.

-● Have students write a definition of philanthropy in their own words.
+- ● Together describe philanthropy in their own words.